Price Fixing and Other Conspiracy Claims

 - Susman Godfrey is on the steering committee for a nationwide antitrust class action brought against the world’s largest manufacturers of lithium ion batteries – which power virtually every laptop computer, cell phone, smartphone, digital music player (e.g., iPods), tablet device (e.g., iPads), digital camera and camcorder, and cordless power tool used today.
 The suit alleges that the defendants engaged in a long-running conspiracy over more than a decade to unlawfully fix, raise and stabilize prices.
 The matter is valued at hundreds of millions of dollars.

 - In In re: Libor-based Financial Instruments Antitrust Litigation, Susman Godfrey represents plaintiffs who allege several banks were involved in setting LIBOR and manipulating it to their advantage.
 Since that time a multitude of lawsuits have been consolidated as part of a multidistrict litigation proceeding.
-Thus far, $250 million in settlements have been secured: in November 2015, Barclays PLC agreed to pay $120 million to settle these allegations while in 2017, Citigroup agreed to settle with plaintiffs for $130 million.
-Both of these settlements are combined with a breakthrough agreement with the defendant banks to cooperate with plaintiffs in the ongoing LIBOR litigation.
+Thus far, $590 million in settlements have been secured: in 2015, Barclays PLC agreed to pay $120 million to settle these allegations while in 2017, Citigroup agreed to settle with plaintiffs for $130 million.
+In 2018, Deutsche Bank agreed to pay $240 million and HSBC agreed to settle for $100 million.
+These settlements are all combined with breakthrough agreements with the defendant banks to cooperate with plaintiffs in the ongoing LIBOR litigation.

 - Between 2008 and 2015 Susman Godfrey represented a class of plaintiffs who alleged price-fixing in the municipal bond industry.
 In July 2016, a federal judge gave final approval for settlements totaling $100 million between the plaintiffs and six defendants including Societe Generale, National Westminster Bank and UBS, a deal that leaves only those who opted out of the class to litigate the seven-year-old case.